-Ever since my first trip to the mountains as a kid I’ve dreamed of hiking to the top and experiencing the mountains by foot.
-It wasn’t until July of this year that the opportunity came about when we decided to make a one week stop to Breckenridge on our family vacation and conquer the Quandary Peak Hike and visit one of our favorite mountain towns – Breckenridge Colorado.
+Ever since my first trip to the mountains as a kid I’ve dreamed of hiking to the top and experiencing the mountains on foot.
+It wasn’t until July of 2018 that the opportunity came about when we decided to make a one week stop to Breckenridge on our family vacation and conquer Quandary Peak and visit one of our favorite mountain towns – Breckenridge Colorado.

 - Difficulty: Very Hard

 - Summary: ~6.7 miles round trip · estimated 6 hours (my trip was 8 miles!)

 - Main Season: June to October – (Otherwise snowshoes & appropriate gear)

 Parking is available in several parking spots off the road as well as along the road leading up to the trailhead itself.

 Immediately upon setting foot on the trail, you begin your climb.
 The trail is beautifully maintained and well-marked for the lower sections, it’s impossible to get lost.